 The Wildlife Rockstars visit schools, veteran & youth groups, nursing homes and community events to share interesting information about their animal ambassadors and encourage environmental and wildlife conservation awareness.
 Members also share their personal rehabilitation stories and discuss the importance of brain injury safety and prevention practices.
 While participating in this program, Members work on personal goals such as socialization, communication, organization, memory retention, planning and pre-employment skills.

-Wildlife Rockstars has not only impacted the lives of adults with traumatic brain injury, but thousands of others whose understanding of wildlife and the environment has been enhanced thanks to Wildlife Rockstars like Jon.
+Wildlife Rockstars has not only impacted the lives of adults with traumatic brain injury, but thousands of others whose understanding of wildlife and the environment has been enhanced thanks to Wildlife Rockstars like Justin.

 We focus on: Human Services, Health